 Diners don’t just want their food to be more interesting, healthier or animal-free.
 They also want it faster or at home, on the sofa, in front of Netflix.
 According to Zion Market Research, fast food and takeaway outlets dominated the European market in 2018 and are expected to grow at the fastest rate between 2018 and 2024.
 This is owing to rapid urbanisation, the increasing working women population, millennials’ comfort with ordering online and the rapid rise of apps like Just Eat and Deliveroo.

 In the UK particularly, a degree of uncertainty about the state of the catering equipment market is understandable.
-With so many chain restaurants disappearing, not to mention continuing uncertainty over Brexit, the future is definitely in flux.
+With so many chain restaurants disappearing, not to mention continuing uncertainty over Brexit and the impact of Cvid-19, the future is definitely in flux.